 You can’t actually stay in the park though (unless you’re camping), so many travellers, us included, choose to stay in the nearby town of Estes Park.
 This is just a few miles from the Rocky Mountain National Park entrance, and has shops, hotels and restaurants, as well as a few attractions of it’s own, most notably the Stanley Hotel where we stayed.

-This grand hotel was where Stephen King stayed in 1974 and had the inspiration for “The Shining” novel – today it’s a very popular place to both visit and stay, and Jess will be doing a full write up of our experience staying there.
+This grand hotel was where Stephen King stayed in 1974 and had the inspiration for “The Shining” novel – today it’s a very popular place to both visit and stay, and Jess has done a full write up of our experience staying at the Stanley.

-Now though, I’m going to talk in more detail about our highlights from our trip to Rock Mountain National Park and Estes Park, starting with:
+Now, I’m going to talk in more detail about our highlights from our two days in Rocky Mountain National Park and Estes Park, starting with a day in Rocky Mountain National Park.

-Highlights from Two Days in Rocky Mountain National Park
+Two Days in Rocky Mountain National Park and Estes Park

 Rocky Mountain National Park is a big place, with over 350 miles of trails.
 It’s also quite a busy park, especially in summer – in 2015 it was the third most visited park in the USA.
 So if you don’t have much time, it makes sense to have a plan for what you want to see.